 Imaging tests can check if your heart has enlarged.
 They may also be able to detect signs that infection has spread to other areas of your body.
 Such tests include:

 - chest X-ray

 - magnetic resonance imaging (MRI)

-If you are diagnosed with this condition, you will be immediately admitted to the hospital for treatment.
+If you are diagnosed with infective endocarditis, you will be immediately admitted to the hospital for treatment.

-Infective endocarditis can be life threatening.
-It can cause irreversible damage to the heart.
-Hospital treatment is necessary to prevent the infection from getting worse and causing complications.
+Infective endocarditis can cause irreversible damage to the heart.
+If it’s not caught and treated quickly, it can become life threatening.
+You will need to be treated in a hospital to prevent the infection from getting worse and causing complications.